What is it?

 What should I consider?

-It should not be used as a punishment or penalty for poor performance.
+The broader evidence suggests that homework should not be used as a punishment or penalty for poor performance.

 A variety of tasks with different levels of challenge is likely to be beneficial.

 The broader evidence suggests that the quality of homework is more important than the quantity.
 Students should receive specific and timely feedback on homework.

 Have you made the purpose of homework clear to children (e.g. to increase a specific area of knowledge, or fluency in a particular area)?